 Riding on a school bus is a privilege, not a right.
 Students are expected to follow the Student Code of Conduct on all school buses and school transport vehicles.
 These rules apply whether students are travelling to school, to a school-related event, or on a field trip.
 The rules of conduct are set standards of behaviour that ensure the safety of all students, and are the basis for the Student Behaviour Report Form used for inappropriate conduct.
 A student guilty of misconduct may lose his/her privilege of riding the bus.
 Restoration of the privilege is at the discretion of the principal after consultation with the student, his/her parent or guardian and where necessary, the school superintendent.

 Video Camera & Digital Video Recording Devices on Buses School buses are equipped with video cameras and digital video recording devices to assist bus drivers and staff with dealing with misconduct on buses.
 Appeal of Suspension or Recommendation for Expulsion hearings may use video footage obtained on buses.
-You can read the Board's Transportation Policy (policy 1004) for additional details.
+You can read the Boards Student Transportation Policy (Policy 1300) for additional details.

 Cars & Motorized Vehicles on School Property